-All manuals, CDs/DVDs, handouts, equipment, and tests are provided.
-However, the trainee is responsible for the cost of lodging, meals, travel, etc.
+There is no cost to attend the Basic Archery Instructor (BAI) training.
+All manuals.
+CDs/DVDs, handouts, and tests are provided.
+However, participants are responsible for the cost of lodging, meals, travel, etc.

 Where can I get information on your next training?